SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 ### Description of the communication protocols:

 Communication venues were set up for the team via Slack, Group text, and Zoom meetings.
-Team members were assigned weekly roles and each member committed the resuls of their tasks to Git Hub.
+Team members were assigned weekly roles and each member committed the results of their tasks to Git Hub.

 ## Machine Learning Model